cbisiere/tiny-prolog2/README.md

 This is a simple Prolog II interpreter, for Linux, macOS, and Windows.
 It compiles under Turbo Pascal 4 (yes, no OOP) and Free Pascal.

-Its first aim is to be used as a drop-in replacement for the Prolog II interpreter developed in the eighties within the Groupe de recherche en Intelligence Artificielle (GIA) in Marseille.
+Its first aim is to be used as a drop-in replacement for the Prolog II interpreter developed in the eighties within the Groupe de recherche en Intelligence Artificielle (G.I.A.) in Marseille.

 Regarding syntax, it fully supports the syntax of Prolog II (version 1 and version 2), and almost fully supports the syntax of Prolog II+ (Marseille and Edinburgh).[^1]